New York Landlord-Tenant Law: An Overview

-Often times it’s best to look for the obvious, such as removal of personal goods, whether or not the tenant has come back to the premises at any time during a one week period, and simply no food in the refrigerator.
+Often times it’s best to look for the obvious, such as the removal of personal goods, whether or not the tenant has come back to the premises at any time during a one-week period, and simply no food in the refrigerator.
 It’s extremely important to document all of the “proof” gathered in order to determine abandonment.
 When in doubt, if payment of rent has not been made, the landlord may always file for eviction.

 Can I require my tenants to obtain renter’s insurance?

 Landlords may not require tenants to obtain rental insurance and cannot make the failure to do so a breach of the lease.